Get all the latest data for Melbourne

 Does a property price drop look likely in Melbourne as of 2026?

-As of January 2026, the likelihood of a meaningful property price decline in Melbourne over the next 12 months appears low, primarily because lending standards remain tight and there is no sign of forced selling on a large scale.
+As of early 2026, the likelihood of a meaningful price drop in Melbourne over the next 12 months is low, mainly because lending rules are tight, forced selling is minimal, and there's no sign of a jobs crisis on the horizon.

-The plausible price change range for Melbourne over the next 12 months sits between minus 3% on the downside and plus 7% on the upside, with most forecasters leaning toward modest growth rather than decline.
+The plausible range for Melbourne property prices over the next year sits somewhere between -3% on the downside and +7% on the upside, with most forecasters (including Domain, KPMG, and the major banks) leaning toward moderate growth of 4% to 6%.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Melbourne.